 syntaxScope Information

-gives a description of the state of the current scope scope.
+#where gives a description of the state of the current scope scope.

-This includes the current namespace, open
+This includes the current namespace, open namespaces, universe and variable commands,

-and options set with set_option
+and options set with set_option.

-| `#where` gives a description of the state of the current scope scope.
+|`#where` gives a description of the state of the current scope scope.

 This includes the current namespace, `open` namespaces, `universe` and `variable` commands,